SegFaulty/RestInCloud/src/Ric/Dumper/README.md

 default compression is bzip2 because, gzip adds a timestamp to compressed file, that's really bad for backup purposes - files with same source content will be different - ever
 ### Compression Modes
-* `--compress off` to disable compression
+* `--compress=off` to disable compression
-* `--compress fast` to try to compress with lzop -1  - the currently fastest compressor
+* `--compress=fast` to try to compress with lzop -1  - the currently fastest compressor
-* `--compress hard` to try to compress with xz -6 - the slowest but strongest compressor
+* `--compress=hard` to try to compress with xz -6 - the slowest but strongest compressor
-* `--compress extreme` to try to compress with xz -9 -e - the slowest but strongest compressor  with exteme settings
+* `--compress=extreme` to try to compress with xz -9 -e - the slowest but strongest compressor  with exteme settings

 Examples from http://catchchallenger.first-world.info//wiki/Quick_Benchmark:_Gzip_vs_Bzip2_vs_LZMA_vs_XZ_vs_LZ4_vs_LZO